SeanKilleen/seankilleen.github.io/_posts/2019-06-16-automagically-update-your-package-dependencies-with-dependabot-for-free-even-for-private-repos.md

 OK, so that's great -- but what if my repository is hosted on GitHub Enterprise behind a firewall where Dependabot can never get to it?

-...well, the folks about Dependabot have been awesome enough to [make dependabot-core OSS](https://github.com/dependabot/dependabot-core).
+...well, the folks about Dependabot have been awesome enough to [make dependabot-core OSS](https://github.com/dependabot/dependabot-core), because as their README file says:

+> we're more interested in it having an impact than we are in making a buck from it.

+Isn't that a wonderful thing?

+OK, so you want to host a Dependabot instance via Docker.
+Assuming you have Docker with linux containers installed / enabled, the following should work: